Roles Of Managers In Management

 There is no one-size-fits-all approach to management.
 Different management styles can be effective depending on the context, team, and organizational culture.
 Some common styles include:

 • Transactional: The manager focuses on setting clear goals and expectations, providing rewards and punishments based on performance.
-This style can be effective in achieving specific goals but may not foster long-term commitment or creativity.
+This style can be effective in achieving specific goals but may not build long-term commitment or creativity.

 V. Challenges Faced by Modern Managers